Princeton-CDH/startwords/content/issues/3/mapping-latent-spaces/index.md

 Does the emergence of this subculture make any sense if we assume that CLIP is just a failed attempt to reproduce individual language use?
 In practice, the people tinkering with CLIP don't expect it to respond like a human reader.
 More to the point, they don't want it to.
 They're fascinated because CLIP uses language *differently* than a human individual would --- mashing together the senses and overtones of words and refracting them into the potential space of internet images like a new kind of synesthesia.[^13] The pictures produced are fascinating, but (at least for now) too glitchy to impress most people as art.
 They're better understood as postcards from an unmapped latent space.[^14] The point of a postcard, after all, is not to be itself impressive, but to evoke features of a larger region that looks fun to explore.
 Here the "region" is a particular visual culture; artists use CLIP to find combinations of themes and styles that could have occurred within it (although they never quite did).

 {{< figure src="images/UnderwoodClockworkangelrockycoast.png" alt="A picture containing text, water, ocean, shore.
-Description automatically generated." caption="The clockwork angle of air flying over a rocky coast, Kodak Portra film." attr="Ted Underwood, using Katherine Crowson's cc12m_1 diffusion model, December 28, 2021." attrlink="" >}}
+Description automatically generated." caption="The clockwork angel of air flying over a rocky coast, Kodak Portra film." attr="Ted Underwood, using Katherine Crowson's cc12m_1 diffusion model, December 28, 2021." attrlink="" >}}
 {{< wrap class="txt-only" >}}
 #-----------------------------------------------------------------------------------
 | FIGURE.
 A picture containing text, water, ocean, shore.
 Description automatically generated.
 |
-| CAPTION: The clockwork angle of air flying over a rocky coast, Kodak Portra film.
+| CAPTION: The clockwork angel of air flying over a rocky coast, Kodak Portra film.
 | ATTRIBUTION: Ted Underwood, using Katherine Crowson's cc12m_1 diffusion model, December 28, 2021.
 | LINK:
 #-----------------------------------------------------------------------------------